American Express

-Founded in 1850 as an express mail dispatcher, the company introduced financial and travel services to clientele during the early 1900s.
-American Express developed their first paper charge card in 1958, gold card in 1966, green card in 1969, platinum card in 1984, and centurion card in 1999.
-The "Don't Leave Home Without It" ad campaign was introduced in 1975 and renewed in 2005.
-During the 1980s, the firm invested and divested in the brokerage industry, through a stake in Shearson Lehman Hutton.
-In the 1990s, they discontinued cutting interchange fees for merchants who exclusively accepted their cards and expanded their market share through targeted marketing campaigns.
-They converted into a bank holding company during the 2008 financial crisis.
-The firm launched their airport lounge amenity in 2013.
+Founded in 1850 as a freight forwarding company, Amex introduced financial and travel services during the early 1900s.
+It developed its first paper charge card in 1958, gold card in 1966, green card in 1969, platinum card in 1984, and Centurion Card in 1999.
+The "Don't Leave Home Without It" advertising campaign was introduced in 1975 and renewed in 2005.
+In the 1980s, Amex acquired and then divested a stake in Shearson.
+In the 1990s, it stopped reducing interchange fees for merchants who exclusively accepted Amex cards and expanded market share through targeted marketing campaigns.
+Amex converted to a bank holding company during the 2008 financial crisis.
+Amex began operating airport lounges in 2013, offering access to certain cardholders.